2/20/2025

 Operator

 Thank you.
-Your next question comes from Aaron Catarelli of Barenburg.
+Your next question comes from Aaron Cacciarelli of Berenberg.
 Please go ahead.

 speaker

-Hello, good morning.
-I think we come from two years of volumes above long-term trend for potash, and this year we have very supportive dynamics for ag in general after the recent rally in corn prices.
-Just wondering, maybe can you talk a little bit about the lower end of the guidance for global potash shipments?
-When you mentioned reduced availability, but I'd like to understand a little bit what does it mean.
+Hello.
+Good morning.
+I think we come from two years of volumes above long-term trend for potash.
+And this year we have very supportive dynamics for potash. for ag in general after the recent rally in corn prices.
+Just wondering, maybe, can you talk a little bit about the lower end of the guidance for global port achievements, where you mentioned reduced availability, but would like to understand a little bit what does it mean?
 Thank you.

 speaker

 Yeah, thank you for the question, Aaron.
-So, yes, it's absolutely true that we've seen two years of growth in potash demand, and we're expecting a little bit more this year, and really it's just that return to trend level demand that we talk about from pre-war levels and .5% average annual growth rates as the world seeks to grow more food.
-When we talk about the guidance range for this year, at the top end we talk about strong egg fundamentals, a good spring planting season in North America, and some of the other strength that we talked about in Southeast Asia in record fertilizer consumption in Brazil last year, looking for that to increase again this year.
-So strong demand fundamentals, the low end of that range is really, it is a supply aside discussion, and that is, again, we've seen some significant announcements this year of maintenance and even operational challenges in some of those key producing regions, so that in the limitation this year, but in this year we believe in the face of strong demand would be, on the low end, would be availability of supply.
+So, yes, it's absolutely true that we've seen two years of growth in potash demand, and we're expecting a little bit more this year.
+It really is just that return to trend level demand that we talk about on sort of pre-war levels and 2.5% average annual growth rates as the world seeks to grow more food.
+And when we talk about the guidance range for this year, at the top end, we talk about strong egg fundamentals, a good spring planting season in North America, and some of the other strength that we talked about in Southeast Asia and record growth record fertilizer consumption in Brazil last year and looking for that to increase again this year.
+So strong demand fundamentals.
+The low end of that range is really, it is a supply aside discussion.
+And that is, again, we've seen some significant announcements this year of maintenance and even operational challenges in some of those key producing regions.
+So that The limitation this year, we believe, in the face of strong demand, would be, on the low end, would be availability of supply.

 speaker